stormpath/stormpath-documentation/source/reference.rst

   * - ``groups``
     - Link
     - N/A
-    - A link to a collection of the Groups mapped to this Directory.
+    - A link to a collection of the :ref:`Groups <ref-group>` mapped to this Directory.

   * - ``organizations``
     - Link
     - N/A
-    - A link to a collection of the Organizations mapped to this Directory.
+    - A link to a collection of the :ref:`Organizations <ref-organization>` mapped to this Directory.

   * - ``organizationMappings``
     - Link
     - N/A
-    - A link to a collection of any organizationAccountStoreMappings resources that include this Directory.
+    - A link to a collection of any :ref:`organizationAccountStoreMappings <ref-org-asm>` resources that include this Directory.

 **Directory Example**